About the Host School

 Nick Nightingale, English

-Over the past 25yrs in Asia, my life and work have taken me from Mumbai to Melbourne.
+Over the past 25years overseas, my life and work have taken me from Mumbai to Melbourne.
 My journey began in the field of international construction building a hydro-electric dam, subway, under ocean oil pipelines and more.
 After 15 years and having reached the position of project manager, I decided construction was a young man’s game and turned my attention to a new challenge: teaching.
 I have always enjoyed mentoring young people, so the transition to education and teaching was an easy one.
 I returned to the University of Wales to earn my first class honours degree and thereafter my teaching qualification from Cambridge University.
 For the ten years previous to joining the BNDS centre here in Beijing, I taught English IGCSE, A ‘Level, TOEFL and IELTS to international students in private Thai and Korean international schools in Bangkok, Thailand.

 My role here in BNDS is a simple one – to develop students’ critical thinking skills, creativity, and help them realise their full academic potential while at the same time guide them toward becoming culturally aware, responsible, global citizens.